HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 ### Tested hardware

 The following is a Community maintained list of hardware that has been used with Picroft.
 Whilst every effort is made to keep this list updated, upstream software changes may cause future problems with device compatibility.
-Mycroft can not guarantee that any specific hardware will work with Picroft.
+Chatterbox can not guarantee that any specific hardware will work with Picroft.

 If you are looking for a low-cost option to try out Picroft, we can recommend the PlayStation Eye \(often called a PS3 Eye\).